mdfarragher/TDP/setup/01/lab-02-deploy.md

 You should see next the `Custom deployment` screen where you need to provide the following information:

-   - **Resource Group**: Provide the same resource group you used earlier to install Azure Synapse Analytics.
+   - **Resource Group**: Provide the resource group name `techionista-dp203-m1b`, the same one you used earlier to install Azure Synapse Analytics.
    - **Region**: Select `West Europe`.

 Select `Review + create` to validate the settings.